Card lifecycle and statuses

 Card status enums

 The following table contains current card status enums.
-"Type" here is an unofficial grouping, and does not exist as enums in code.
+"Type" here is an unofficial grouping.

 EnumTypeDescription